Villano IV: Personal life

-Tomás Díaz Mendoza is the fifth son and eighth and last child overall of José Díaz Velazquez and Lupita Mendoza.
-His brothers, like himself all became luchadors: José de Jesús (Villano I), José Alfredo (Villano II), Arturo (Villano III), Raymundo (Villano V) and Tomás.
-Lupita Mendoza died in 1986, his second oldest brother José Alfredo died in 1989, his oldest brother José de Jesús died in 2001, and his father José Diaz died on April 16, 2003.
+Tomás Díaz Mendoza is the fifth son and eighth and last child overall of José Díaz Velazquez and Guadalupe "Lupita" Mendoza.
+His brothers, like himself all became luchadors: José de Jesús (Villano I), Alfredo (Villano II), Arturo (Villano III) and Raymundo (Villano V).
+His mother Lupita died in 1986, his second oldest brother Alfredo died in 1989, his oldest brother José de Jesús died in 2001, and his father José Diaz died on April 16, 2003.
 Díaz was adamant that his sons get a good education instead of becoming wrestlers, wishing that they become lawyers or doctors as he wanted to spare them the physical suffering he experienced himself.
 Once he realized that his two oldest sons had begun wrestling under masks he agreed to train them and help their wrestling careers.
 He was also instrumental in training his youngest two sons, although he insisted they both get college degrees before they were allowed to begin wrestling.
-Since Tomás finished his education first he became known as "Villano IV", while Raymundo, the second youngest son, became "Villano V".
+Since Tomás finished his education first, he became known as "Villano IV", while Raymundo, the second youngest son, became "Villano V".